ceilingtilefan/forwardrepostbot/README.md

 Install the latest development (2.5.0) of Discord.py and use `python3 bot.py` to start the bot.

 ## Docker:
-Clone this repository: `git clone https://github.com/ceilingtilefan/forwardrepostbot` enter the repository folder\
+Clone this repository: `git clone https://github.com/ceilingtilefan/forwardrepostbot` and enter the folder\
 Set the TOKEN environment variable: `export TOKEN=PLACE TOKEN HERE`\
 Start the container: `docker compose up` (you can add `-d` to make it start automatically)